UC Davis Innovation Institute for Food and Health Logo

 Day two kicked off with an address from two California leaders, Ami Berra, U.S. Representative, and Fiona Ma, California State Treasurer.
 Ami Berra highlighted the importance of breaking down silos to work together to advance innovations in food and health.
 With a background as a practicing physician, Ami shared “What really brought me to the food conversation was my role on the Foreign Affairs and Intelligence committees.
 When I look at the insecurity and instability around the world, I see how food and water insecurity are displacing populations.
 I started thinking about how we can solve these challenges.
 The ‘aha’ moment was when I started to think about who does food the best – UC Davis.”
 He cited visits to UC Davis where he was introduced to groundbreaking research identifying novel ways to address nutritional challenges for communities in Africa, disruptive food technologies expanding our access to protein, and more.
 He addressed the role of government to ensure academic centers are properly funded so they can continue working with industry to solve the societal and global challenges of today.
 He said, “Imagine what would happen if we leaned into food innovation.
 Let’s be the center of solving these grand challenges here at UC Davis.
 Let’s invent the future.”

-The conversation segued to an important conversation on the circular bioeconomy, moderated by Darren Logan, vice president of research at Mars.
+The conversation segued to an important conversation on the circular bioeconomy, moderated by Darren Logan, vice president of Science Discovery and Mars Advance Research Institute.
 Jorge Leal, chief executive officer of Magdalena, presented carbon-efficient feedstocks and the importance of creating prosperity and well-being through the circular bioeconomy.
 Peggy Furth, co-founder of Sonomaceuticals, LLC, spoke on upcycling chardonnay to improve human and planetary health through the creation of the delicious chocolates tasted at the end of our first day of the Summit.
 Selena Ahmed, global director at the American Heart Association, explored foodomics as a means to honor cultural food diversity through the work being done by The Periodic Table of Food Initiative.

 We also dug into the new technologies and business models shaping sustainable food systems.
 Gitta Coaker, professor of plant pathology at UC Davis, shared UC Davis’s role in sustainable systems.
 She shared many areas of research happening across campus, from water management technologies protecting our limited natural resources to precision genome editing helping to reduce government oversight, how the molecular composition of food changes with the climate, and the commercialization of these technologies for impact.
 Ralph Jerome, venture partner at The March Group, discussed 21st-century sustainable business models.
 He said, “The mistake often made is thinking invention is innovation.
 The limiting factor is not our ability to invent.
 Creating the innovation models that allow us to reproduce and distribute inventions is the limiting factor.
 The business model is the engine that makes the invention sustainable over time.”
 Understanding the capabilities and power of the industry being entered is key to success.
 Ilias Tagkopoulos, director of the USDA/NSF AI Institute for Next Generation Food Systems, emphasized AI’s critical role in advancing food systems, showcasing the power of AI to revolutionize businesses by assisting in processes to do things faster, better, and cheaper.